uboslinux/ubos-docs/sphinx/developers/manifest/customizationpoints.rst

    }

 This app, or accessory, declares a single customization point whose programmatic name is ``title``.
-It is of type string, meaning that values provided for it must be valid strings.
+It is of type string, meaning that a value provided for it must be a valid string.
-No value has to be provided by the user for this customization point; if none is provided, the default value "My wiki" will be used instead.
+No value has to be provided by the user for this customization point, as it is not ``required``; if none is provided, the default value "My wiki" will be used instead.

 Customization points are useful to set information such as the title of the installed app, a logo, or settings such as whether comments should be allowed etc.